ashutoshbw/padatika/README.md

 Even if you don't use Zola, you can use your editor to do such replacements or create your own little snippet that is a keypress away(which I haven't experimented yet, but I think it is the best solution).

-### I find footnotes with no name or invalid name or duplicate name doesn't appear in the rendered web page.
-Is it ok?
+### Footnotes without a name, with an invalid name, or with a duplicate name do not appear on the rendered web page.
+Is that okay?

 Yes.
 It is designed this way give you a clean result.
-But if you open your browser console, you will see warnings or errors for them.
+But if you open your browser console, you will see warnings or errors for them to help you detect them.

 ## 🙏 Acknowledgement